mannixcom/mannixcom/README.md

 * 9 years experience working with Oracle Databases and Data Analysis tools
 * BI dashboard design and implementation
 * Agile project management practicioner
-* Skilled communicator mulitdisciplinary teams, cultural competency
+* Skilled communicator, comfortable across disciplines, cultures, and skillsets

 **Passion for problem solving and learning every day**📚
 * Courses that I have done: